JasonChen990513/Blockchain-Certified-Developer-Course-Tijarah/1_Introduction_to_Blockchain_Technology/3_The_need_for_web3_and_how_it_is_different_from_web2.md

 The embodiment of a decentralized and user-centric internet.
 Built on blockchain technology, Web 3.0 try to build the decentralized structures.
 Each participant has a say and can contribute to the collective decision-making process.
 In web3, they own their creation, buy and sell digital and real world assets.

 # The need for web3
-It provide more secure, private, transparnecy of transaction.
+It provide more secure, private, transparency of transaction.
 And it is no need the intermediary.

 # Main ideas behind Web3
 ## Decentralization